Things You'll Need

 Let the absorbent material soak up the oil for 1 hour.
 Use a broom to sweep the absorbent material off the wood and into a dustpan.

-Wipe the wood floor clean with a damp cloth and dry with a towel.
+Wipe the wood floor clean with a damp cloth and dry with a towel to finish getting oil stains out of your wood flooring.

 Dampen the oil spot with two to three drops dry-cleaning spot remover.
 Scrub the spot remover gently into the wood with a soft-bristled scrub brush.
-Continue adding the dry-cleaning spot remover one drop at a time and scrubbing with the brush until the oil is no longer visible on the wood.
+Continue adding the dry-cleaning spot remover one drop at a time and scrubbing with the brush until the oil is no longer visible on the surface to get oil stains out of the wood floor.
 Continue, however, with the remaining steps if the oil stain is still present.

 Pour one part oxalic acid and one part distilled water into a microwave-safe glass jar.
 Set the jar inside a microwave.
 Heat on high for 30-second intervals until the mixture is warm.
 You must keep the mixture warm during the bleaching process.
 Reheat for 30-second intervals until warm whenever the mixture cools.